Documentation

 Roll out to many machines

 In the console, open Connections, create an enrollment key, and turn on Reusable so the same key works on every machine.
-Then run this on each one: it installs, links, and starts the collector, with nothing to approve:
+Then run this on each one: it installs, links, and starts the collector, with nothing to approve.

-Drop that command into however you set machines up: your device-management tool (Jamf, Intune), an Ansible playbook, or the image your CI builds from.
+curl -fsSL https://tokenbasehq.com/install.sh | TOKENBASE_AUTH_KEY=tbek_… shDeploy it however you provision machines.
+Drop the command into your device-management tool (Jamf, Intune), an Ansible playbook, or the image your CI builds from.

-Two switches if you need them: TOKENBASE_NO_SERVICE=1 installs and links without starting it in the background (for images that run the collector themselves), and TOKENBASE_NO_ENROLL=1 installs only, so you can link it later with tokenbase login.
+TOKENBASE_NO_SERVICE=1 installs and links without starting it in the background, for images that run the collector themselves.

-On a headless server, a per-user background service stops at logout and will not start at boot.
+Headless servers.
+A per-user background service stops at logout and will not start at boot.
 After the install, register a boot-persistent system service instead:

-sudo tokenbase service install --system
+sudo tokenbase service install --systemSecurity and enterprise notes

 Verify what you run.
 Before installing, the script checks the download's signature and checksum against a key built into the collector, and the macOS build is notarized by Apple.
 To serve the binaries from your own copy, which is useful on networks with no direct internet access, point TOKENBASE_INSTALL_BASE at an internal mirror.